fervo/FervoDeferredEventBundle/README.md

 ## Setup

 Add the bundle to your composer file, as well as well as your AppKernel.
-You probably also want to install [rdey/sidekiq-bundle](#) for easy access to a Sidekiq client.
+The bundle uses [musicglue/sidekiq-job-pusher](https://github.com/musicglue/sidekiq-job-pusher/), so set up a client service, and pass it into the configuration.

 Configure the bundle as follows: